PatrickNercessian/Furniture-Company-System/README.md

 A fully-rounded company system based on specific requests by an exporting company.
 This system was programmed and designed solely by Patrick Nercessian.

+*DISCLAIMER:* Because I was forced to remove all real client and factory information, the Distribution Log and possibly the Order Log do not work with this GitHub file.
+In reality, all features work correctly.

 This system includes a Main System with the following features (and many more sub-features):
   Document Creation:
     Sales Contracts